RoxanaCruz/RoxanaCruz/README.md

 Welcome to my cozy corner of GitHub!
 I'm a passionate tech enthusiast and a creative soul on a mission to make the world a better place through code! 🌟

-## Hi! im Roxy this is a little about me and what I do
+## Hi! im Roxy.
+This is a little about me and what I do

 - 🖥️ **Dev** | Crafting beautiful and intuitive user experiences.
 My ultimate career goal is to build a career in Computer Science, focusing on artificial intelligence and cloud computing, with the dream of working at a leading software company.
 - 🌍 **Values** | Growing up in a marginalized community, I didn’t have as much support from my parents as most Latino families suffer from financial and educational barriers.
 I didn’t have many conversations with people in tech jobs or high positions.
 It was tough to find someone of my status who achieved a career and, on top of that, a woman.
 Which is why I strongly believe that a student's career and educational success are determined by how much they push themselves to get out of their comfort zone.
 As a first-generation college student, I noticed how important it is to leverage my passions for education, technology, and social justice by participating in programs that help the community and build that bridge to higher education.